 Posted on Friday 12th April 2013

-Staff and students from the School of EECE conducted another investigation of field-based Augmented Reality (AR) last month when they attempted to recreate the experience of a World War II Spitfire preparing for taxiing within the remains of a dispersal pen at the long-abandoned RAF airfield of Harrowbeer near Yelverton.
+Staff and students from the School of EESE conducted another investigation of field-based Augmented Reality (AR) last month when they attempted to recreate the experience of a World War II Spitfire preparing for taxiing within the remains of a dispersal pen at the long-abandoned RAF airfield of Harrowbeer near Yelverton.

-EECE PhD student Yuqing Gao is currently researching novel ways to improve location tracking and virtual object registration techniques to support effective mobile AR technologies, as, despite impressive marketing claims, current commercial products fall far short of an acceptable markerlessbased experience when taken out of the laboratory and into the field.
+EESE PhD student Yuqing Gao is currently researching novel ways to improve location tracking and virtual object registration techniques to support effective mobile AR technologies, as, despite impressive marketing claims, current commercial products fall far short of an acceptable markerlessbased experience when taken out of the laboratory and into the field.
 As well as witnessing the real-world problems of AR first-hand, aided and abetted by another School PhD student, Jamie White (seen in the image holding an AR marker in the freezing northerly Dartmoor wind!), Gao’s first trip to the British countryside demonstrated the future challenges her research faces having selected as her AR project focus the ruins of Longstone Manor, originally built in 1500 and abandoned in 1895, just before the area was flooded to produce Burrator reservoir.

 Since the summer of 2012, the Human Interface Technologies (HIT) Team’s Digital Healthcare and Heritage activities have been gathering significant pace.